sciunto/Vitalus/doc/index.rst

 :Version: |release|

 Vitalus is a rsync wrapper.
 Rsync is a good atomic tool, but it needs to be wrapped to have a real backup solution.
 Backup solutions are generally too basic or very difficult.
 This one fits my needs.

 Contents:

 .. toctree::
     :maxdepth: 2

+    install
+    example
     vitalus

 Philosophy